This beijinho recipe, also known as Brazilian little kiss, is not only tasty but also a delish variation of a famous

 Without further ado, let’s talk about how to make beijinho.

-Add the condensed milk and butter to a non-stick pan in medium heat.
+Add the condensed milk and butter to a non-stick pan on medium heat.
 Stir and cook the mixture with a wooden spoon or plastic spatula non-stop.

-Once the mixture looks more like a dough than a batter, add the coconut flakes.
+Once the mixture looks more like a dough than a batter, add the shredded coconut.
 It should peel away when you scrape the bottom of the pan and reveal it for a few seconds before the mixture levels out again.

 Add the coconut and stir it well.
 Then, transfer it onto a greased plate and spread it so the coconut brigadeiro can cool down faster.
-Put it in the freezer for 35 minutes.
+Put it in the fridge for 1 hour.

-Before rolling the beijinhos, place a plate full of mini bonbon cups and another with the coconut flakes and sanding sugar mix.
+Before rolling the beijinhos, place a plate full of mini bonbon cups and another with the shredded coconut and sanding sugar mix.

 With a teaspoon, put a little dough in your hands, roll it, and place the truffle onto the plate with the coating.
 You will want to make sure to dredge the coconut truffles thoroughly.

-After dredging all beijinhos, transfer them to a mini bonbon cup.
+After dredging all beijinhos, transfer them to a candy cup No3.
 To finish your sweet, garnish each beijinho with clove and voila.
 Enjoy!

 Did you like this recipe for beijinho, the coconut brigadeiro?
 Then save it to your Pinterest board and send it to a friend who might also like it.

 - 1 14-ounce (397 grams) can sweetened condensed milk

 - 1 tablespoon butter, and more to grease your hands, if needed

 - 5.3 ounces (150 grams) coconut flakes

-- Add the condensed milk and butter to a non-stick pan in medium heat.
+- Add the condensed milk and butter to a non-stick pan on medium heat.

 - Stir and cook the mixture with a wooden spoon or plastic spatula non-stop.